 If you're looking for an easy and enjoyable day trip from Paris, look no further than the charming town of Fontainebleau and its adjacent Château de Fontainebleau, a UNESCO World Heritage Site.
 You’ll enjoy all the beauty and grandeur of an iconic French chateau, without the hordes of crowds at Versailles.

-With a now-ironic name reflecting its original origins, "The Swamp" isn't a terribly appealing moniker - however, Le Marais has grown to become one of Paris' most appealing neighborhoods and you'll definitely want to spend at least half a day exploring its medieval streets on your next trip to the City of Lights.
+With a now-ironic name reflecting its original origins, "The Swamp" isn't a terribly appealing moniker.
+However, Le Marais has grown to become one of Paris' most appealing neighborhoods and you'll definitely want to spend at least half a day exploring Le Marais's medieval streets on your next trip to the City of Lights.

 Overflowing with enticing options at every turn, Paris's Left Bank, La Rive Gauche, including the historic students' stomping grounds, is now a salubrious mix of the top tourist attractions in the city, lovely shopping, and charming restaurants.

-Wondering how to spend your time and where to eat when you're visiting the Eiffel Tower, Place des Invalides, and the Musee Rodin?
+Wondering how to spend your time on Paris's Left Bank, and where to eat when you're visiting the Eiffel Tower, Place des Invalides, and the Musee Rodin?
 Check out these suggestions!

 One of the most-visited sites in Rome, the Roman Forum is an architectural marvel.
 Wondering which bits you won't want to miss?
 Check out these easy tips and learn a bit about the history before you visit!

 Florence - the birthplace of the Renaissance and the capital of stunning Tuscany, could keep anyone occupied for years.
-But, if you only have two nights, what all can you fit in?
+But, if you only have a weekend, what all can you fit in?